ysvet/open-photobank/README.md

 Run npm install in root and api folders.<br />
 Run with 'npm run dev'.<br />
-Attention for Windows usage - one of the packages (sharp) won't work as expected.
+Attention for Windows users - one of the packages (sharp) won't work as expected.
 It will create another folder with image tiles in its subfolder while uploading an image.

 ***********************************
 Dashboard - /adm <br />